arareddy/website-hugo/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi!
 I am a fifth (and final) year PhD student at [Northwestern University](https://www.northwestern.edu) in the [CS theory group](https://theory.cs.northwestern.edu) very fortunate to be advised by [Prof. Konstantin Makarychev](https://konstantin.makarychev.net/) and [Prof. Aravindan Vijayaraghavan](https://users.eecs.northwestern.edu/~aravindv/).
-Before joining Northwestern, Ispent four wonderful years at [Indian Institute of Technology Kanpur](https://iitk.ac.in) where I majored in Computer Science and Engineering, and minored in Physics.
+Before joining Northwestern, I spent four wonderful years at [Indian Institute of Technology Kanpur](https://iitk.ac.in) where I majored in Computer Science and Engineering, and minored in Physics.

 My research is broadly in the theoretical foundations of machine learning.
-More specifically, I have worked on projects related to Clustering, Graphical Models, Determinantal Point Processes, Submodular Function Optimization, Streaming Algorithms, and Causal Inference.
+More specifically, I have worked on projects related to Causal Inference, Clustering, Determinantal Point Processes, Graphical Models, and Submodular Function Optimization.
 I am on the job market for postdoc positions with a starting date of July 1, 2023.
 If you think I might be a good fit for your group, please feel free to contact me.